vtex-apps/place-components/docs/README.md

 ## Place Details

-The Place Details component displays a summary of a place according to the address it receives from the wrapper orchestrator, and the description of the structure that receives as prop.
+The Place Details component displays a summary of a place according to the address from the wrapper orchestrator or a custom address passed via props.
 There are three variations of PlaceDetails according to the amount of information that needs to be shown in a particular scenario.
 Below you can see a description of them.

 - **Extended**: complete address, with all information that's necessary for carriers and users to identify it.
 - **Compact**: displays details gathered through LocationForm or from its info.